genropy/genropy_saved/docs/genro/bag/bagFour.rst

 		>>> print mybag['hello']
 		Hello World!

-	As alternative syntax you can use the :meth:`gnr.core.gnrbag.Bag.setCallBackItem` method:
+	As alternative syntax you can use the :meth:`setCallBackItem` method:

 		>>> mybag.setCallBackItem('hello', sayHello)